WildGeeseSeattle/wildgeeseseattle.github.io/content/pages/about.md

 He first tried—and failed—to read Ulysses
 on the centenary of Joyce’s birth in 1982.
 He joined the Players in 2003.
+George leads the Geese,
-George is the dramaturg, the webmaster, and the occasional director of the Wild Geese.
+where he is the dramaturg, the webmaster, and sometimes directs readings.

 <a name="joseph-ryan"></a>
 ### Joseph Ryan